sisaman/cv/sina-sajadmanesh-cv.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Working on multimodal foundation models],[Implemented easy-to-use APIs for vision foundation model inference and deployment],[Designed and implemented a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks and architectures with mixed-precision and distributed training],[Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP],[Improved model training and inference speed by optimizing the data pipeline, using mixed-precision training, and leveraging distributed training on multiple GPUs],)
+    #v(design-highlights-top-margin);#highlights([Working on vision-language and multimodal foundation models],[Implemented easy-to-use APIs for vision foundation model inference and deployment],[Designed and implemented a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks and architectures with mixed-precision and distributed training],[Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP],[Improved model training and inference speed by optimizing the data pipeline, using mixed-precision training, and leveraging distributed training on multiple GPUs],)
   ],
 )